-Large cornerlength - equates to a radius of 30 pels at 240 pels/inch or 180 the same as LINEWT .01 inch.
+Large corner length - equates to a radius of 30 pels at 240 pels/inch or 180 pels at 1440 pels/ inch.

+MAX

-MAX Maximum cornerlength gives an arc with a radius that extends half the
+Maximum corner length gives an arc with a radius that extends half the length of the shortest box side.
+If boxes are rounded MAX, they cannot be open-ended.

+LINEWT

-Specify either one of the following keywords or the number of lineweights to be used (1 lineweight = .01 inch).
+Specify either one of the following keywords or the number of lineweights to be used (1 lineweight = 0.01 inches).
 Specify 0 if you want invisible borders (type and color are then ignored).